martijnschouten/raspberry-bioamplifier/demo configuration/readme.txt

 U1D (channel 4) is used as a measurement channel.
 This amplifier contains a high pass filter in order to filter out the DC offset of the signal and therefore allow a larger gain.

+Futhermore the signal and in case of channel 4 the AC part of the signal is fed back to the shield.
+This is done in order to reduce the input capacitance due to the capacitance of the shielded cable.

 U5 is configured as an amplifier with negative feedback, such that it functions as a driven right leg.
 The gain of the negative amplifier is limited at high frequencies (cutoff at 16Hz).